scylladb/scylladb/docs/alternator/alternator.md

 To listen only on a specific interface, pass also an "`alternator-address`" option.

+As we explain below in the "Write isolation policies", Alternator has four different choices for the implementation of writes, each with different advantages.
+You should consider which of the options makes more sense for your intended use case, and use the "`--alternator-write-isolation`" option to choose one.
+There is currently no default for this option: Trying to run Scylla with Alternator enabled without passing this option will result in an error asking you to set it.

 DynamoDB clients usually specify a single "endpoint" address, e.g., `dynamodb.us-east-1.amazonaws.com`, and a DNS server and/or load balancers distribute the connections to many different backend nodes.
 Alternator